We’d all love to flaunt a perfect smile: pearly white teeth, natural and straight.

 Problem 4: Broken or Missing Teeth

 Unfortunately, missing teeth are incredibly common.
-In the USA, only a third of 40-64 year olds have all their natural teeth.
+In Australia, only a third of 40-64 year olds have all their natural teeth.

 Many of us have chips too, caused by falls or accidents, or biting into something particularly hard.
 Underlying decay can also cause enamel to be weakened, making a chip more likely.

 Depending on where in your mouth your missing teeth or chips are, you may feel very self-conscious.